SgtHouston/LinkedInClone/README.md

 <br>
 The right widget sidebar contains a New York Times API fetch that gathers the latest headlines in software and displays them using React Bootstrap in a similar fashion to the 'LinkedIn News' section, visible on the real page on the right-hand side of the screen.
 Another API fetch  (not visible in screenshot) displays the latest 'Tech' articles down the left-hand sidebar.
 These articles are also stored in state using Redux.
 <br>
 Upon clicking 'Start a Post' at the top of the middle feed, a modal appears.
-The user can type a message in th etext field of the modal which appears instatntly at the top of the feed.
+The user can type a message in the text field of the modal which appears instantly at the top of the feed.
 Posts are stored as a database collection in Google Firebase Firestore Database.
 <br>

 # Languages & Tech